the1lab/1lab/src/1Lab/HLevel.lagda.md

     seg : ii0 ≡ ii1
 ```

-An example of a contractible type that is not directly defined as
+An example of a contractible type that is not _directly_ defined as
-another name for `⊥` is the unit interval, defined as a higher inductive
+another name for `⊤` is the unit interval, defined as a higher inductive
 type.

 ```agda